Respect for Human Rights

 Basic Stance

-Companies must implement management that respects the human rights of stakeholders within the company and in the value chain pursuant to the UN Guiding Principles on Business and Human Rights.
+Morinaga Group works to respect human rights of stakeholders within the company and in the value chain, respecting international frameworks and norms, including the UN Guiding Principles on Business and Human Rights.

 Human Rights Policy